 On the home front.
 I’ve been home from India for over a week now, yet still feeling foggy-headed and groggy.
 It is sooooo frosty here, the trees are beautifully flocked, but I’m struggling to adjust to the cold.
 Thankfully my husband loves to make the house cozy.
 He made candles while I was gone, and so there are candles everywhere, lit and glowing.
 It helps.
 Along with fragrant incense, I brought back from India.
 I’ve been on the cookie diet again ( my annual holiday diet), and have been baking, which actually seems to help too.
 Perhaps not waist-line, but my well-being for sure. 😉

-Using Instant or Fast Acting Yeast, cuts the prep time in half while eliminating one whole step.
+- Instant yeast: Using Instant yeast cuts the prep time in half while eliminating one whole step.
 (See recipe notes for regular active yeast.)